celo-org/celo-monorepo/packages/docs/celo-holder-guide/quick-start.md

 celocli releasegold:withdraw --contract $CELO_RG_ADDRESS --useLedger --value <CELO-GOLD-AMOUNT>
 ```

-To vote with any CELO in your beneficiary account, you'll want to register it as a Locked Gold Acccount, authorize a new vote signing key for it, then lock CELO.
+To vote with any CELO in your beneficiary account, you'll want to register it as a Locked CELO Acccount, authorize a new vote signing key for it, then lock CELO.